spreadnroll/pok-mon-data-pipeline/README.md

 2. Make sure you have Node.js installed (latest version) and its dependencies.
 You may also need C++ and Python development packages to get SQLite3 working properly.
 3. Install dependencies using `npm install` (if using Node.js).
 4. Run `npm run start` or `node src/index.js` to fetch and store Pokémon data.
+5. Run `node src/typeRelationsInject.js` to create type relations table and store the data.

 ## SQL Queries